Cinci Inn & Cinci Hoca: Hidden Treasures of Safranbolu

 Continue reading

-Midyat Houses and Architectural Features
+Discover Midyat: Timeless Stone Houses and Unique Architectural Features

 People of various religions and tribes settled in Anatolia, so different civilizations have lived there together for thousands of years.
 Today’s Anatolia, especially around Mardin, Midyat, is exceptional geography that is home to a cultural mosaic of different religions and ethnicity.
 The most important and prominent part of this mosaic is the historical Midyat houses.
 As a result of research, …